Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/Neural Network/UVCD Object Detection.rst

 The following examples show how Object Detection and On-Screen Display is used.

-Open the example, "File" -> "Examples" -> "AmebaNN" -> "UVCDObjectDetectionLoop".
+Open the example, :guilabel:`File -> Examples -> AmebaNN -> UVCDObjectDetectionLoop`

 |image01|